weeniemount/googleballs-app/docs/installing.md

 ```

 If this fails, you either typed your IP wrong, your passphrase was wrong, you forgot your key, or you didn't enable Dev Mode

+# Nightly (actions)
+Click that actions tab above, pick the latest build and download the artifacts you need